nosqlbench/nosqlbench/engine-docs/src/main/resources/docs-for-nb/03_basics/05_activity_parameters.md

 ---
-title: Core Activity Params
+title: Activity Parameters
 weight: 05
 ---

-# Core Activity Parameters
+# Activity Parameters

 Activity parameters are passed as named arguments for an activity, either on the command line or via a scenario script.
 On the command